baguinaga/GifTastic/README.md

 # GifTastic
-A page full of gifs, courtesy of the Giphy API
+A page full of gifs, courtesy of the Giphy API.